LuigiBernardi/GetCleanData_assignement/README.md

 # My assignement for Getting and Cleaning Data explained

-Disclaimer: I'm not a native English speaker and I apologize for any mistake or poor phrase present in the files stored in this repository.
+Disclaimer: I'm not a native English speaker and I apologize for any mistake or poor phrase.

 ## Content of this repository